 As a true robo-advisor, Betterment offers a slightly different approach to IRAs.
 With Betterment, your IRA will be invested across two baskets of investments: a bond ETF basket and a stock ETF basket.

 Since Betterment will help make your investment decisions for you, you won’t have to worry over which individual investments to use.
-Plus, Betterment comes with no account minimums and relatively low fees that range from .15 percent to .35 percent depending on your account balance.
+Plus, Betterment comes with no account minimums and relatively low fees, depending on your account balance.

-Make sure to check out my review of Betterment for 2019.
+Make sure to check out my review of Betterment.

 In addition to these options, we have covered a wide range of other firms you should consider for your retirement funds over the years.
 As you continue your research, make sure to check out these posts as well: